mccright/rand-notes/Iowa-Issues-and-Data.md

 # Iowa Issues and Data
 *This is an early draft of topics of concern.*

 By many measures over the last decade Iowa's Governors and legislature succeeded in weakening Iowa's education, manufacturing base, environment, civil rights, elections, health and municipal infrastructure and operations.
 Sure, some can cite isolated statistics that imply *goodness*, but overall, Iowans seem poorer, sicker and have fewer opportunities for social & economic success.
+That trend continues.

 ## Internet Connectivity
 I read wildly varying characterizations of Internet connectivity across the state of Iowa.
 Because Internet connectivity is an important input to the success of education, business, and governing (democracy) of the state, it is critical that we have an unambiguous, trustworthy, shared understanding of its current state.